 - Invest in marketing: To reach more potential customers, you will need to invest in marketing campaigns.
 This could include online advertising, viral campaigns as well as offline promotions like print ads, radio commercials, etc.

-- Encourage first-time use coupons: Offering special first time use coupons can help drive more engagement with the platform by incentivizing customers to use the app for their first time.
+- Encourage first-time-use coupons: Offering special first-time-use coupons can help drive more engagement with the platform by incentivizing customers to use the app for the first time.